AddisonGoolsbee/addisongoolsbee.com/README.md

 ## Usage

-Install dependencies with: `npm i`
+Install dependencies with: `pnpm i`

-To run in development mode: `npm start`
+To run in development mode: `pnpm run dev`

-To test as a static site: `npm run build && npm run serve`
+To test as a static site: `pnpm run build && pnpm run serve`

 ## Deployment

-Build and deploy the website with: `npm run deploy`
+Build and deploy the website with: `pnpm run deploy`

 ### Some Inspirations